FailAcademy/learning/wdp-vancouver/_slides/week-01/02a-intro-to-css.md

 You can use the `:link` and `:visited` pseudo-classes for links, and `:hover`, `:active`, and `:focus` pseudo-classes for a broader array of elements.

+???

+- Explain pseudo-classes are useful when styling forms.

+Question to ask:

+- What should happen to an individual form input when a user **focuses** it?
+- How should buttons react when hovered or clicked?
+- How should the form display on a mobile device to assist with usability?

 ---

 # Pseudo-classes